tanchao/tanchao.github.io/_posts/2021-07-31-tech-records.md

 This should be a WIP document for a while, a recent learning told me to keep climbing towards the peak without distractions, and I realized that I don't even have a solid target, so this document is trying to initial, improve and finalize my tech focus.

+### Dec.
+2021
+* `To Be THE Best API Engineer`, mastered the best practice of API design, maintain and scale.

 ### Nov.
 2021
 * Automation at different levels, learning from "Resolve MV Conflict": 1. ask experienced SDE; 2. write a wiki on HowTo; 3. write a script GodianKnot.fix-mv-conflict; 4. integrate with code.amazon and permission to automate run updates on its own.
   * the process, at the end, is to simulate and automate "the manual process" to solve the prolem as much as possible